Tori Amos: Relationship with Cherokee culture

 Amos has frequently referred to Native American culture, history, and spirituality in her music and visual art, as well as making personal connections with the culture.
 She has spoken about ancestors on her mother's side she said were of Cherokee descent.

 Of particular importance to her as a child was her maternal grandfather, Calvin Clinton Copeland, whom she has cited as a great source of inspiration and guidance, offering a pantheistic spiritual alternative to her father and paternal grandmother's traditional Christianity.
 She has said her great-grandmother evaded the Trail of Tears by taking refuge in the Great Smoky Mountains, her family's place of residence.
 Amos took a trip through the Smokies which formed the creative basis for her album Native Invader.
 While talking to The Guardian about taking Ayahuasca and attending sweatlodge ceremonies with her sister, Amos has also said, "I'm not in a position to speak for First Nation people – that's a sacred task."

 Legacy

-Artists influenced by (and/or admirers of) Amos's work include Alanis Morissette, Amy Lee of Evanescence, Jewel, Halsey, Brad Walsh, Olly Alexander of Years & Years, Perfume Genius, Justin Timberlake, Olivia Rodrigo, St. Vincent, Leighton Meester, and Jack Colwell.
+Artists influenced by (and/or admirers of) Amos's work include Alanis Morissette, Amy Lee of Evanescence, Jewel, Halsey, Brad Walsh, Olly Alexander of Years & Years, Perfume Genius, Anne Hathaway, Willow Smith Justin Timberlake, Olivia Rodrigo, St. Vincent, Leighton Meester, and Jack Colwell.